How to Make Pony Bead Suncatchers

 - Metal non stick baking dishes in various sizes.
-I used old cake pans, mini tart dishes and 12 hole fairy cake tray.
+I used an old cake pan, mini oval tart dishes and a 12 hole fairy cake tray.

-You could also line a baking sheet with tin foil and place one metal cookie cutters, fill these with the beads and your finished result will come out in the shape of your chosen cookie cutter.
+You could also line a baking sheet with tin foil and place metal cookie cutters on the top.
+Fill these with the beads and your finished result will come out in the shape of your chosen cookie cutter.

 - Cocktail sticks to help you place your beads.

 - Gas or electric grill (preferably outside but you can do it indoors with very good ventilation)

 1. Take your pony beads and a cocktail stick if using and make your pattern or shape inside your chosen dish.